- Get link

 Steamworld Heist 2 all feels very familiar until you start breaking through into new territory, larger seas and as the story hits in bursts of surf.
 Exploring the high seas and desert island beaches unveils secrets and new parts of the story, but the naval combat feels rather light with turrets, cannons and torpedoes largely on autopilot.
 It could definitely do with hint of Sid Meier's Pirates, and even some local trading to broaden the appeal slightly.

-If you're impatient to get on with the story, that's handy, but the expanded splashy world of Heist II has a lot of too-and-fro, and the need to build up the motley crew of characters for the later missions.
+If you're impatient to get on with the story, that's handy, but the expanded splashy world of Heist II has a lot of too-and-fro, and the need to build up the motley crew of characters, learning how their special abilities can prove useful in later missions.
 Handily, there's always trash to pickup after combat where you might find something useful, and its good to feel like the real Ocean Cleanup crew.

 Building up the team with snipers, boomers and multi-shot reapers or flankers creates some interesting gameplay ideas, and your ultimate team can stomp through missions, collecting the cogs and crystal fragments to power-up equipment and the submarine.